 - Baking Soda and Vinegar

-This natural remedy is effective for dissolving grease and removing odours.
+This natural remedy is effective for dissolving grease and removing odours, that can build up in your kitchen drain.

 - Clear any standing water from the sink.